August 10

 Japan Dominates Yellow Sea: Russian Fleet Driven Back

-Russian and Japanese battleship fleets clashed in the Yellow Sea as the Russian Pacific Squadron attempted to break out of Port Arthur.
-Japanese gunnery crippled the Russian flagship and forced the fleet back to port, confirming Japan's naval superiority and foreshadowing the annihilation of the Baltic Fleet at Tsushima the following year.
+Russian and Japanese battleship fleets clashed in the Yellow Sea as the Russian Pacific Squadron attempted to break out of the besieged fortress of Port Arthur.
+Japanese gunnery proved devastatingly accurate, crippling the Russian flagship Tsesarevich and killing the squadron commander on his own bridge.
+The surviving Russian ships limped back to port, confirming Japanese naval superiority in the theater and foreshadowing the annihilation of Russia's Baltic Fleet at the Battle of Tsushima eight months later.

 Russian and Japanese diplomats gathered at a naval shipyard in New Hampshire to negotiate an end to their brutal conf…